mnielsen/cognitivemedium/slow.md

 + The [Clock of the Long Now](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now), which aspires to last 10,000 years.

 + I suspect many key open source systems (Linux, Wikipedia) will still be around in 100 years.
+I won't be surprised if certain standards still show up in a thousand years, perhaps in a modified form.
+ASCII -> Unicode -> ???
+Unix Time?
+TCP/IP?

-+
++ The